-Protein Design Labs, the PDL logo and Nuvion are registered U.S. trademarks, and HuZAF and Zamyl are trademarks of Protein Design Labs, Inc. Zenapax is a registered trademark of Hoffmann-La Roche (Roche).
-Cardene IV, IV Busulfex, Tenex, Sectral, and Ismo are registered trademarks of ESP Pharma, Inc. Retavase is a registered U.S. trademark and owned by Protein Design Labs, Inc. All other company names and trademarks included in this prospectus are trademarks, registered trademarks or trade names of their respective owners.
+Protein Design Labs, the PDL logo and Nuvion® are registered trademarks of Protein Design Labs, Inc. HuZAFTM and ZamylTM are trademarks of Protein Design Labs, Inc. Zenapax® is a registered trademark of Hoffmann-La Roche, Inc. Cardene® is a registered trademark of Roche Holding Inc. (Roche).
+Ismo® is a registered trademark of Roche Diagnostics GMBH.
+Sectral® is a registered trademark of Aventis Pharma S.A.
+Declomycin® is a registered trademark of Wyeth Holdings Corporation.
+Busulfex® and Tenex® are registered trademarks of ESP Pharma, Inc. Retavase® is a registered trademark, owned by ESP Pharma, Inc. All other company names and trademarks included in this Post-Effective Amendment No. 1 to the Registration Statement on Form S-3 are trademarks, registered trademarks or trade names of their respective owners.